TeamHypersomnia/rectpack2D/README.md

 #### Corner cases:

-- If the image dimensions equal the dimensions of the candidate empty space,
+- If the image dimensions equal the dimensions of the candidate empty space (image fits exactly),
 	- we just delete the space and create no splits.
 - If the image fits into the candidate empty space, but exactly one of the image dimensions equals the respective dimension of the candidate empty space (e.g. image = 20x40, candidate space = 30x40)
 	- we delete the space and create a single split.
 In this case a 10x40 space.